rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 <img src="images/private-advertising/protected-audience/prebid/utilities/psat_v1.0.0_prebid_utilities_namespace_2025_06_30.png" width="1200" alt="PSAT Prebid Utilities - Namespace" />

 In JavaScript, a namespace is a global variable that holds a library's functions and data to avoid conflicts with other scripts.
 For Prebid.js, the default namespace is **`pbjs`**.
-All Prebid commands start with this prefix (e.g., `pbjs.addAdUnits`, `pbjs.requestBids`).

 ### Version